 Made by a Child: A Sampler of Siblings’ Names Stitched in 1778.

-An exhibition catalogue of eighteenth-century embroidery would probably pass by this small sampler, which records information about a family in the English Midlands 1767-1787, just purchased for Cotsen.
-It is simply a list of names enclosed in a narrow, simple border unaccompanied by alphabets, mottoes, architecture, birds, and swirling vines in more bravura examples designed by school mistresses for their pupils.
+An exhibition catalogue of eighteenth-century embroidery would probably pass by this small sampler just purchased for Cotsen which records information about a family in the English Midlands 1767-1787.
+It is simply a list of names enclosed in a narrow border unaccompanied by alphabets, mottoes, architecture, birds, and swirling vines in more bravura examples designed by school mistresses for their pupils.

 Joan Oughton, the dexterous young needlewoman, signed at the bottom so posterity would know that she lived in Birmingham and finished the piece in 1788.
-She used just three stitches–outline, cross, and tent—and a quiet and harmonious palette of blue-gray, black, gold, and silver silk thread on linen.
+She used just three stitches–outline, cross, and tent—and a quiet, harmonious palette of blue-gray, black, gold, and silver silk thread on linen.
 The tiny stitches are so regular that the embroidered words and numbers are beautifully legible.
-It lacks the name of a teacher or school, an indication that she worked it as part of lessons to master plain and ornamental needlework, an key component of girls’ education.
+It lacks the name of a teacher or school, which may be an indication that she worked it as part of lessons at home to learn plain and ornamental needlework, an key component of girls’ education.

 How Christopher support his growing family?
-Birmingham directories of tradesmen list a Christopher Oughton at How did Christopher support his growing family?
-Luckily he can be found in Birmingham directories of tradesmen between 1751 and 1775 at fashionable 22 Church Street as a peruke maker–a more elegant term for someone who makes wigs.
-Someone in this line of work frequently also cut and dressed hair, sold perfume and pomades, etc. Christopher added a second, more unusual line of work around 1785—that of pawnbroking.
+He can be found in Birmingham city directories of tradesmen between 1751 and 1775 as a peruke maker (a more elegant term for someone who makes wigs) at fashionable 22 Church Street.
+Someone in this line of work might also cut and dress hair, sell perfume and pomades, etc. Christopher added a second, more unusual line of work around 1785—that of pawnbroking.

 Joan’s somber tribute to her brothers has proven to be a little piece of family history worked on linen and a very welcome–and unusual–addition to Cotsen’s small group of samplers among the textiles.